 Using digital technology to ease exam stress

-The new system will be used for the first time to publish the exam timetable for the resits in August 2018, then used to schedule the full exam diet in December 2018.
+The new system was used for the first time to schedule and publish the exam timetable for the resits in August 2018, and will then be used again to schedule the full exam diet in December 2018.

 This project is the next step to building a complete institutional calendar for students.
 The Service Excellence Programme has already identified a range of other event types that a student would like to see in their calendars whether it be induction sessions, tutor meetings or assessment deadlines.